SebastianUdden/template/README.md

-# template
+# Template

-Template for a content based web-page
+Vanilla template for a content based web-page

+* Tech-stack is HTML5, CSS3 and ES6, no frameworks required!
 * Fully responsive
 * Flowing scroll
 * Sliding navbar